pgerber/sandboxed-tor-browser/README.md

 Notes:

+ * Follows the XDG Base Dir specification.
+ * Configuration via a TOML file.
+No it's not documented.
+Read the code.
  * It can take a while for the browser window to actually appear because it is checking for updates over Tor, and potentially installing/updating the bundle (also over Tor).